Your Ultimate Guide to Southwest Rapid Rewards

 ($145) - ($5.60) / (9,631) = .014

-Since we’re talking about dollars, you move the decimal over to get 1.4 cents per point in this redemption.
+Since we’re talking about dollars, you move the decimal over to get 1.4 cents per point in this redemption, which aligns with the general valuation of Southwest points.

 Bottom Line